 Get this right and you will spin along without a care in the world.
 Get the choice wrong and you will be entering a whole world of pain and discomfort.

 First off, there is no automatic right answer.
 What one person swears by will more than likely put you in some kind of cycling hell.
 People come in all shapes and sizes and your search for a saddle is probably going to contain a bit of trial and error.
 No matter, we are here to give you to tools and the pointers to hopefully make that process a little bit smoother.

-so many options it can be a minefield! by admin
+There are so many options it can be a minefield!

 We figured the best place to start when thinking about buying a new saddle is to have a long and hard think about what is wrong with your current saddle?
 Where does it hurt, what does it rub, where is the pressure and importantly, how are these factors hindering your riding.
 Then it is just a case of finding a saddle to try which combats these problems or at least some of them.